AI promo video generator for instant promos | HeyGen

 Promo-ready templates and layouts

-Use templates designed for product promos, offers, and announcement campaigns to create striking video content.
-Layouts are optimised for readability, pacing, and call to action placement.
+Use templates designed for product promos, offers, and announcement campaigns to create stunning video content.
+Layouts are optimized for readability, pacing, and call-to-action placement.
 This gives you a strong visual foundation for every promo.

-Add a human presence using AI avatars and natural voiceovers in multiple languages for your video maker projects.
-Auto captions keep videos clear even when the sound is off.
+Add human presence using AI avatars and natural voiceovers in many languages for your video maker projects.
+Auto captions keep videos understandable even when the sound is off.
 You can adapt tone and delivery to match performance or brand style.

 Multi-format export for every channel